 For online payments please call our Finance Team on 01524 521321

-Exploring apprenticeships information, advice and guidence appointments are available now.
-We offer opportunities to learn more about apprenticeships by attending a one-to-one information session and by joining one of our Exploring apprenticeship workshops - including tours, Q&As and application support.
+Exploring apprenticeships information, advice and guidance appointments are available now.
+We offer opportunities to learn more about apprenticeships by attending our one-to-one information sessions.

-Prospective apprentices are welcome to bring along another person including a parent, carers or a supportive person to explore what an apprenticeship is and have a look at what is involved from application to the end point assessments.
+Prospective apprentices are welcome to bring along another person, including a parent, carer or a supportive person to explore what an apprenticeship is and have a look at what is involved from application to the end point assessments.
 It's an informal discussion with time to ask questions, find out about support with apprenticeships and how to navigate all the options for you.

-These appointment slots are available in our Twight session on Tuesdays 3pm - 6pm and Fridays 10am –12pm.
+These appointment slots are available on Tuesdays 4pm - 6pm.

 Teaching is my favourite part of the role, I love being able to help people reach that lightbulb moment in class!
 I also enjoy being able to inspire the next generation of Residential workers.